 We sincerely empathize and apologize for the inconvenience this will cause as we work to accustom ourselves to the new change.
 The rules are intended to strengthen consumer protections for buyers, and build trust in the online payment system for your future customers.
 Here are some steps we're taking to help your business cope with this change:

 - We currently send well-timed reminders when you have a pending chargeback claim so you can resolve it as soon as possible.
 These reminders are sent every 4 hours till the chargeback claim is responded to or auto-accepted.
-Please take a moment to update the email address to which we should send chargeback notices.
-You can find the Chargeback Email field under the Business tab of the Setting page.
+Please take a moment to update the email addresses to which we should send chargeback notices.
+You can find the Disputes Email field under the Compliance tab of the Settings page.

 - Our Disputes Team has put together a comprehensive guide on How to resolve chargebacks.
 It includes examples of the best kinds of evidence to submit as proof of value.